-Certain PC USB 3.0 ports that are unshielded are known to have radio emission issues that can result in exactly the above scenario.
+USB 3.0 ports are known to have radio emission problems that can result in exactly the above scenario.
 This will always have the effect of reducing the operating range if a USB base station is used and the antenna is positioned close to the USB 3.0 port.
 This affects base station dongles mostly, but can affect any base station placed close to the USB port.
 Not all USB 3.0 ports exhibit this problem.
 Plugging into an adjacent USB 2.0 port may or may not fix the issue depending on internal PC architecture.
 Use a USB port away from USB 3.0 ports or use a short USB extension cable if affected.
-This affects all 2.4GHz electronics and transmitters not just T24.
+This affects all 2.4GHz electronics not just T24.